immesys/bw2/doc/spec.md

 		0x4?: bottom 6 bits are seconds
 		0x8?: bottom 6 bits are minutes
 		0xc?: bottom 6 bits are hours
-	SIGNATURE: 32 bytes
-		the signature covers everything from the MVK until the last payload object.
-It does NOT cover any tag objects
-	MVK: 32 bytes
-	URI SUFFIX LEN: 2 bytes
-	URI SUFFIX: <URI LEN> bytes
 	routing objects
 	payload objects
-	tag objects
+	SIGNATURE: 32 bytes
+		the signature covers everything from the command type until the last payload object.
+It does NOT cover any tag objects tag objects

 	If the routing objects contains a dchain or a dchain hash, the first one found